david-randjelovic/barber-app-fe/README.md

 ## Contact

-If you have any questions or want to reach out for collaboration, feel free to contact me through GitHub or [insert your preferred contact method here].
+If you have any questions or want to reach out for collaboration, feel free to contact me through GitHub or LinkedIn.